 Step 1 – Boot Device Selection: At first, you plug-in the flashable boot device into your computer and select the removable device from the initial first boot selection screen.
 Things may be a bit complicated but see the manual of your machine to get inside the first boot selection screen or search google.
 Usually, it’s “ESC or F1 or F2 or F12”, depends on a specific computer or laptop.

 Step 4 – Single Boot or Dual Boot Options: In this step, you should choose the “installation type option.”
-If you use another operating system, Ubiquity installation tool will automatically detect it and set up Dual Boot system.
+If you use another operating system, the Ubiquity installation tool will automatically detect it and set up a Dual Boot system.
 But if you want to run only Ubuntu, you should click “Erase disk and install Ubuntu.”

-So in case of installing Ubuntu as standalone OS, select the second one “Erase disk and install Ubuntu.”
+So in case of installing Ubuntu as standalone OS, select the second one, “Erase disk and install Ubuntu.”

 While installing Ubuntu alongside Windows, you may need to adjust the storage for installation.